AAStarCommunity/AAStar-Infra-Docs/research/jurnals/1-SuperPaymaster.md

 ![](https://raw.githubusercontent.com/jhfnetboy/MarkDownImg/main/img/202504101315170.png)
 #### 3.5.2 Standardized Decentralized Service System (SDSS)
+SDSS provides the core decentralized service system by 4 different levels nodes:
+1. N0(Node 0) means client developed with Tauri+Node.js for cross platform
+2. N0 can access N1 to N3, based on SDSS provided decentralized routing and computing services.
+3. N1: static file service and ENS resolution API services.
+4. N2: provide TEE+hardware wallet services based on Raspberry Pi 5B on ARM chips.
+5. N3: running a Docker (Supabase service).
+It means any one can run a node in any level: N0, N1, N2, N3 for service or providing service.

 ##### 3.5.1.1 ENS for Service Discovery
 Utilizes the Ethereum Name Service (ENS) for human-readable naming (e.g., node.ethpaymaster.eth) and service endpoint resolution.
 Nodes register their API endpoints and metadata within ENS records, allowing dApps and users to discover available service providers dynamically.
 This acts as a decentralized alternative to centralized service registries.